Simulation and Medical Education Fellowship

 Glenn Paetow, MD

-Glenn is an Emergency Medicine physician completing a two-year Fellowship in Medical Education and Simulation.
-He graduated from the University of Maryland School of Medicine and then completed his Emergency Medicine residency at Hennepin County Medical Center in 2016.
+Glenn is an Emergency Medicine physician completing a two-year fellowship in Medical Education and Simulation.
+He graduated from the University of Maryland School of Medicine and then completed his Emergency Medicine residency at HCMC in 2016.

 Rochelle Zarzar, MD

 Rochelle is an Emergency Medicine physician completing a two-year fellowship in medical education and simulation.
-She graduated from the University of Virginia School of Medicine and then completed her Emergency Medicine residency at Hennepin County Medical Center in 2017.
+She graduated from the University of Virginia School of Medicine and then completed her Emergency Medicine residency at HCMC in 2017.

 Brian Cummings, DC